 - The Matsuyama staff is dedicated to challenging all students to achieve high standards. - The Matsuyama staff will promote a quality-learning environment that values individual diversity, differentiated instruction, parent support, opportunity to be in an Extended Day enrichment program, and rigorous Common Core Standards. - The Matsuyama staff values the school community.
-We are committed to communication and collaboration with the school community to assure that all students meet Common Core Standards. - The Matsuyama Community is committed to providing every student with leadership skills, independence, and the personal responsibility needed to meet the demands of a global society. - The Matsuyama Community is proud of the partnership with the Matsuyama Sacramento Sister City Corporation and Sakura Elementary School in the city of Matsuyama, Japan. - The Matsuyama Community is celebrating the status of California Distinguished School recognition. - Matsuyama is a 2019-2020 California Honor Roll school - The Matsuyama community is proud of being one of the Sacramento City Unified Schools with the highest percentage of parent involvement and PTA membership.
+We are committed to communication and collaboration with the school community to assure that all students meet Common Core Standards. - The Matsuyama Community is committed to providing every student with leadership skills, independence, and the personal responsibility needed to meet the demands of a global society. - The Matsuyama Community is proud of the partnership with the Matsuyama Sacramento Sister City Corporation and Sakura Elementary School in the city of Matsuyama, Japan. - Matsuyama has celebrated the status of California Distinguished School. - Matsuyama is a 2019-2020 California Honor Roll school - Matsuyama is a 2023 Educational Results Partnership Honor Roll school - The Matsuyama community is proud of being one of the Sacramento City Unified Schools with the highest percentage of parent involvement and PTA membership.